MegaLoler/Nanceloid/README.md

 - `nanceloid64.dll` is the 64-bit version of the VST plugin.
 - `test` is a test program used for debugging the waveguide network engine.

-Run `make clean` to remove the `build` directory and its contents once it has been created.
+Run `make clean` to remove the `build` directory and its contents after it has been created.

 ## How to run